-Space and Time Varying Mixing Coefficients
+Space and time Varying Mixing Coefficients

 There is no default specification of space and time varying mixing coefficient.
-The only case available is specific to the ORCA2 and ORCA05 global ocean configurations (key_orca_r2 or key_orca_r05).
+The only case available is specific to ORCA2 and ORCA05 global ocean configurations (key_orca_r2)

+or key_orca_r05).
 It provides only a tracer mixing coefficient for eddy induced velocity (ORCA2) or both iso-neutral and eddy induced velocity (ORCA05) that depends on the local growth rate of baroclinic instability.
-This specification is actually used when an ORCA key and both key_traldf_eiv and key_traldf_c2d are defined.
+This specification is actually used when a ORCA key plus key_traldf_eiv plus key_traldf_c2d are defined.